-Again, none of this is disclosed to the merchant at the time the agreement was signed.
-To make matters worse, the MSP will often make the agreement automatically renew if it isn’t cancelled and they usually only give a 30-day window in which it’s allowed to be cancelled without penalty.
+Again, none of this is, nor was, disclosed to the merchant at the time the agreement was signed.
+To make matters worse, the MSP will often make the agreement automatically renew if it isn’t cancelled, and they usually only give a 30-day window in which it’s allowed to be cancelled without penalty.
 Then, when the agreement renews, the fees and penalties reset – leaving the business owner essentially stuck.

-On April 30, 2019 Governor Hogan signed HB 777 into law after it passed through both the house and the senate unanimously.
+On April 30, 2019, Governor Hogan signed HB 777 into law after it passed through both the House and the Senate unanimously.
 This legislation is the most comprehensive of its kind in the entire nation and will protect Maryland small business owners from the underhanded sales tactics of banks and merchant services providers.
-Hopefully, it will become a template for other states to use in order to shape the industry nationwide.
-The law takes effect on October 1st 2019 and will apply to agreements that are initiated or renewed on or after that date.
+Hopefully, it will become a template for other states to use to shape the industry nationwide.
+The law took effect on October 1, 2019, and will apply to agreements that are initiated or renewed on or after that date.

 HB777 was created to bring more transparency and fairness to the payment processing industry.
 It requires that the length of the contract, the cancellation fee(s), liquidated damages, contract renewal date, and contact information for the MSP be conspicuously listed on the agreement that the business owner signs in 12pt bold font, and each term needs to be acknowledged by being initialed.
 The bill also requires that the merchant be provided with a copy of the agreement (either physically or digitally) at the time the agreement is signed.

 Furthermore, HB777 caps the total penalties of early termination at $500.
 This includes the cancellation fee, liquidated damages, and any other fees associated with terminating the agreement.
-It also mandates that the MSP must notify the merchant in writing 60 days prior to their agreement renewing.
+It also mandates that the MSP must notify the merchant in writing 60 days before their agreement is renewed.

 This bill applies to any bank, merchant services provider, independent sales organization, or any of their affiliates, subsidiaries, and representatives regardless of where said companies or persons are located.
 It protects any business located in Maryland that has 50 employees or less and processes $2 Million or less in credit card transactions per year.

-If a bank or MSP offers a month-to-month agreement with no cancellation fees or any other penalties for cancelling the agreement, they are not bound by this legislation.
+If a bank or MSP offers a month-to-month agreement with no cancellation fees or any other penalties for canceling the agreement, they are not bound by this legislation.

-Any business who believes their bank or merchant services provider has violated this law is encouraged to report them to the Commission of Financial Regulation:
+Any business that believes their bank or merchant services provider has violated this law is encouraged to report it to the Commission of Financial Regulation:

 500 North Calvert Street, Suite 402